REST Methods

 .

-Some of those are hidden in production: 'line', 'file', 'stack'
+Some of these are hidden in production though: 'line', 'file', 'stack'

 , since they are only used for tracking exceptions.

-If you would like the API response to not contain any of these fields (or hiding a specific one, errors
+If you would like the API's response to not contain any of these fields (or hide a specific one like errors

-this can be done by setting in the application provider the:
+this action can be done by setting in the application provider the:

 RestResponse::$RESPONSE_DEFAULT_ATTRIBUTES = ['data', 'meta'];